homedash/kankun-json/README.md

 A CGI script that provides a simple RESTful JSON API for the Kankun Small K wifi switch.

+_This project is a fork of Konstantin Dondoshanskiy's `relay.cgi` script._

 ## Features

 * Get current status of switch